JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

 What's in the Temporal Toolbox?

-Temporal isn’t just one thing.
-It’s a whole set of new types, each with a job:
+Temporal introduces a whole set of new types, each designed for a specific job:

 Temporal.PlainDate